accelecode/ui_interactors/readme.md

 # UI Interactors

-**UI Interactors** makes it easy to automate browser interaction using `selenium-webdriver` by following a series of conventions for *selecting* and then *interacting* with various types of HTML elements.
+**UI Interactors** makes it simple to write automated browser tests using `selenium-webdriver` - tests which are resilient to `HTML` structure and style changes.

 ## Installation